Carl R. Polk

-Carl R. Polk (1841–1926) was a farmer, state legislator, and judge in Arkansas.
+Carl R. Polk (c.
+1841–1926) was a farmer, state legislator, and judge in Arkansas.
 He was born a slave in Arkansas.
-He represented Jefferson County, Arkansas in the Arkansas House of Representatives in 1871 and 1881.
+He represented Jefferson County, Arkansas, in the Arkansas House of Representatives in 1871 and 1881.

 He was appointed a justice of the peace in 1871.
 His photograph was included in a composite of Arkansas House members in 1881.